 If you’re interested in keypad access control, choose the ButterflyMX keypad.

-ButterflyMX’s keypad features a sleek design, a small footprint, and a camera for added security.
-Requiring only one Power-over-Ethernet cable, the ButterflyMX keypad is quick and affordable to install.
-And from the top-rated, mobile app, your tenants can easily open keypad-controlled doors as a secondary form of entry.
+ButterflyMX’s keypad features a sleek design, a small footprint, and seamless connection with the entire line of ButterflyMX access control products.
+Able to withstand temperatures from -31 to 150 degrees Fahrenheit and up to 95% humidity, the ButterflyMX keypad is rated for both indoor and outdoor use.
+And from the highly rated mobile app, your tenants can easily open keypad-controlled doors as a secondary form of entry.

 The ButterflyMX keypad is one component of truly simple and convenient property access.
 Pair the keypad with our video intercom and elevator controls to create a seamless access experience throughout your building.